Lanceshi2/SyncFileYouWant/README.md

 To sync a file, simply press ctrl + alt + s at the file you want to sync.

+Or Alternatively, you can click Tools >  SyncFileYouWant > Sync File.

 To see the differences between two files, press ctrl + alt + d at the file.

-Alternatively, you can click Tools >  SyncFileYouWant > Sync File and Tools > SyncFileYouWant > Diff File
+To use Meld to do merging, press ctrl + alt + m.

 To sync multiple files, at side bar, choose multiple files, right click > Sync File